slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You only have to do a very few things right in your life so long as you don’t do too many things wrong."
 -- Warren Buffett*

-> *"Always look where you want to go, not where you don’t want to go."*

 > *"As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself."
 -- Arthur Schopenhauer*